International Induction Programme (IIP) overview

 Important: Important

-The programme will reopen for new applications during April 2026.
+The deadline for applications is 30 April 2026.

 Please read our application guidance for further information.